 Free range: Similar to free run birds, free range birds are also housed in a cage-free environment.
 They, too, have more space to move around their environment than birds housed in cages; however, unlike free run birds, free range birds do get to go outside… when the weather is nice.
 Since nice weather doesn’t happen all year in Canada, don’t be fooled into thinking that free range birds are going outside in the middle of a cold or rainy winter anywhere in the country.
 In fact, the egg industry tells its farmers that “access does not need to be provided if the daily forecasted high is below 15 degrees Celsius or above 30 degrees Celsius.”
 Birds are kept indoors when the weather is not good.

 Organic: Organic birds are always raised free range, being allowed outside whenever the weather is nice.
 Birds are kept indoors or under shelter when the weather is not good.
 When a farm receives organic certification, it means an auditor has visited the farm – usually once a year – to make sure all the program Standards (i.e. the rules) are being followed.
-Check out our factsheet to see how organic standards measure up to regular industry practices.

 What should I buy?